Female healthcare professional talking with an elderly male patient

 A comprehensive checklist for delivering the Shingles National Immunisation Programme

-Delivering a successful immunisation programme can at first appear daunting - but illuminate is here to support you!
+Delivering a successful immunisation programme can at first appear daunting - but illuminate is here to support you and your practice!

 Below are key steps for you and your immunisation team to take in order to maximise your shingles vaccination uptake.
 Use this handy checklist when setting up and implementing the immunisation programme.